+Electricity

-Electricity Repair category 2 Notes Where seen, there are some mixed age/style aspects evident to the apparatus, including some untidy cabling within the cellar area, PVC consumer units, and some isolated deterioration evident to a socket at first floor level.
-On this basis, a qualified Electrician should provide further advice with regards to all/any necessary upgrading/remedial works.
+Repair category 2

+Notes There are some mixed age aspects evident to the electrical apparatus, where seen, as well as some untidy cabling within my limited roof space inspection.
+On this basis, a qualified electrician should be employed to carry out an inspection and thereafter implement/recommend all necessary upgrading/remedial works.
 It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.